Playoff set: Alabama vs. Cincinnati, Michigan vs. Georgia - NewsBreak

 Playoff set: Alabama vs. Cincinnati, Michigan vs. Georgia

 Fourth-seeded Cincinnati becomes the first team to break through college football’s glass ceiling and reach the CFP from a non-Power Five conference.
-The Bearcats (13-0) won the American Athletic Conference and head into the postseason as the only unbeaten team in the country.Ursuline drops heartbreaker in state championship game
+The Bearcats (13-0) won the American Athletic Conference and head into the postseason as the only unbeaten team in the country.Former Senator Bob Dole died at 98

 Their reward will be a matchup with the defending national champions in the Cotton Bowl.
 The Crimson Tide is in the playoff for the seventh time in the postseason format’s eight-year history after handing Georgia its first loss of the season in the Southeastern Conference title game Saturday.